bravetechnologycoop/BraveSensor/server/README.md

 1. Copy `db/000-template` and name it with the desired migration ID (padded with zeros) followed by a short description of what it does e.g. `005-newColumn.sql`

-2. Update the file with its migration ID by replacing `ADD MIGRATION ID HERE` and the new migration scripts by adding it to the section `-- ADD SCRIPT HERE`.
+2. Update the file with its migration ID by replacing `ADD MIGRATION ID HERE` and the new migration scripts by adding it to the section `-- ADD SCRIPT HERE`

 ## Deploying the migration scripts